 The end goal that unites these Consortia is to: Ensure that children in California have access to high quality programs so that they thrive in their early learning settings and succeed in kindergarten and beyond.

-To implement the Quality Continuum Framework, the Consortia have developed the following documents:
+To implement the RTT-ELC Quality Continuum Framework (DOC), the Consortia have developed the following documents:

 - California RTT-ELC Quality Continuum Framework Hybrid Rating Matrix With Elements and Points for Consortia Common Tiers 1, 3, and 4 (DOC)

-- DRAFT California RTT-ELC Quality Continuum Framework Continuous Quality Improvement Pathways Matrix (DOC)
+- California RTT-ELC Quality Continuum Framework Continuous Quality Improvement Pathways Matrix (DOC)

 California's Plan: State Activities